DokuWilFael/WEP_Front/README.md

 Before deploying in production, you want to verify that those values are correct for you (and change them if necessary).

+If the API database is empty, you can use this website to manually add User (by creating accounts), activities and addresses (via de sharing menu).
+Be aware that it will be slow and painfull.

 ## Tricks
 This project is in pre-alpha and as still a lot of bugs.
 I will list here some weird "feature" you will have to face.